bukowskiadam/git-checkout-in-progress/README.md

   - `{number}` - issue number
   - `{title}` - issue title containing only letters and numbers and a dash character (`-`) which replaces all other characters

+**Config storage**

+You API keys are stored in a secured keychain using [keytar](https://github.com/atom/node-keytar) package.

+Non-secret config is stored using [conf](https://github.com/sindresorhus/conf) package.

 ## CLI options and commands

 ```